AEM Communities license

 When the deployment chosen is a publish farm, then one AEM publish instance must be identified as the

-primary publisher for activities which should not occur on all instances, such as features that rely on notifications or Adobe Analytics.
+primary publisher for activities which should not occur on all instances.
+For example, features that rely on notifications or Adobe Analytics.

 By default, the